 Wireless noise cancelling headphones are a hot commodity.
 It seems we’ll do anything to drown out strangers’ excessive chatter during our pre-coffee morning commutes.
-While the cream of the crop are the Sony and Bose flagships, Edifier’s ready to duke it out with the best of them for half the price.
+While the cream of the crop are Sony and Bose’s flagships, Edifier’s ready to duke it out with the best of them for half the price.
 Let’s see what makes the Edifier W860NB worth your money.

 Who is the Edifier W860NB for?

 The Edifier W860NB is for anyone interested in affordable, yet effective noise cancelling headphones.
 The inclusion of a clamshell case and airplane adapter reinforces that these are designed for traveling and commuting, too.
 The neutral-leaning sound is great and makes the Edifier W860NB a versatile set of cans that can accurately reproduce nearly any genre of music.

 What is the Edifier W860NB like?

-Cheaply, or so it seems.
 The plastic construction feels tenuous and the headset is riddled with vulnerable, ill-reinforced points including the ear cup rotators and yokes.
-Fortunately, the metal headband should prevent breakage, but I don’t feel comfortable enough to test that as I did with the V-Moda Crossfade Wireless II Codex.
+Fortunately, the metal headband should prevent breakage, but I don’t feel comfortable enough to test that as I do with the V-MODA Crossfade Wireless II Codex.

 Edifier uses a combination of touch and physical controls to decorate the headphones.
 The former spans the entire plane of the right ear cup panel, while the latter is found on the edge of each ear cup.
 Although touch controls are, well, a nice touch, they’re not the most reliable.
-Oftentimes, I had to continuously tap to pause or resume media playback.
+Oftentimes, I must continuously tap to pause or resume media playback.
 That said, the physical buttons are fine; although the next generation may benefit from a more pronounced multifunction button.